Tamir198/Tamir198/README.md

 My name is Tamir. <br>
 I love contributing to open source and being a part of the Stack Overflow community. <br>
-Here is a broject that I created [Broken-Link-Website](https://github.com/Deadlink-Hunter/Broken-Link-Website), you are more than welcome to contribute to it.
+Here is a project that I created [Broken-Link-Website](https://github.com/Deadlink-Hunter/Broken-Link-Website), you are more than welcome to contribute to it.
 Currently, I am swimming in the ocean of web development and enjoying every moment. <br><br>
 Also, a manager in [ColmanDevClub](https://www.linkedin.com/company/colman-devclub/?viewAsMember=true](https://www.linkedin.com/company/colman-devclub/?viewAsMember=true)) in my free time.